Evercore ISI Boosts Apple (NASDAQ:AAPL) Price Target to $160.00

-Apple (NASDAQ:AAPL) had its price objective lifted by analysts at Evercore ISI from $145.00 to $160.00 in a research note issued to investors on Monday, The Fly reports.
-The firm presently has an “outperform” rating on the iPhone maker’s stock.
-Evercore ISI’s price objective suggests a potential upside of 11.76% from the stock’s previous close.
+Apple (NASDAQ:AAPL) had its price target hoisted by Evercore ISI from $145.00 to $160.00 in a research report report published on Monday, The Fly reports.
+They currently have an outperform rating on the iPhone maker’s stock.

-Apple (NASDAQ:AAPL) last announced its quarterly earnings results on Tuesday, November 3rd.
-The iPhone maker reported $0.73 earnings per share for the quarter, beating analysts’ consensus estimates of $0.70 by $0.03.
-Apple had a net margin of 20.91% and a return on equity of 75.15%.
+Apple (NASDAQ:AAPL) last released its quarterly earnings results on Tuesday, November 3rd.
+The iPhone maker reported $0.73 earnings per share for the quarter, topping analysts’ consensus estimates of $0.70 by $0.03.
 The business had revenue of $64.70 billion during the quarter, compared to analysts’ expectations of $63.33 billion.
-The business’s revenue for the quarter was up 1.0% on a year-over-year basis.
-During the same period last year, the business earned $3.03 earnings per share.
-As a group, equities analysts expect that Apple will post 4.03 earnings per share for the current year.
+Apple had a return on equity of 75.15% and a net margin of 20.91%.
+The company’s revenue was up 1.0% compared to the same quarter last year.
+During the same period in the prior year, the business posted $3.03 EPS.
+Analysts forecast that Apple will post 4.03 EPS for the current year.

-In other news, SVP Katherine L. Adams sold 17,000 shares of the company’s stock in a transaction on Tuesday, November 3rd.
-The stock was sold at an average price of $110.42, for a total value of $1,877,140.00.
-Following the sale, the senior vice president now directly owns 320,784 shares in the company, valued at $35,420,969.28.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-0.06% of the stock is currently owned by corporate insiders.
+In related news, SVP Katherine L. Adams sold 17,000 shares of the firm’s stock in a transaction that occurred on Tuesday, November 3rd.
+The shares were sold at an average price of $110.42, for a total transaction of $1,877,140.00.
+Following the sale, the senior vice president now owns 320,784 shares in the company, valued at $35,420,969.28.
+The sale was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
+Insiders own 0.06% of the company’s stock.

-A number of hedge funds and other institutional investors have recently made changes to their positions in the stock.
-Nicola Wealth Management LTD. boosted its holdings in shares of Apple by 285.0% during the third quarter.
-Nicola Wealth Management LTD. now owns 77,000 shares of the iPhone maker’s stock worth $8,917,000 after purchasing an additional 57,000 shares during the last quarter.
-Zeke Capital Advisors LLC lifted its position in Apple by 395.3% during the third quarter.
-Zeke Capital Advisors LLC now owns 21,638 shares of the iPhone maker’s stock worth $2,506,000 after buying an additional 17,269 shares during the period.
-Ramsay Stattman Vela & Price Inc. lifted its position in Apple by 296.6% during the third quarter.
-Ramsay Stattman Vela & Price Inc. now owns 195,026 shares of the iPhone maker’s stock worth $22,586,000 after buying an additional 145,847 shares during the period.
-Swiss National Bank boosted its stake in Apple by 290.0% in the 3rd quarter.
-Swiss National Bank now owns 67,699,096 shares of the iPhone maker’s stock worth $7,840,232,000 after buying an additional 50,340,997 shares during the last quarter.
-Finally, Pinnacle Financial Partners Inc. grew its holdings in Apple by 272.0% in the 3rd quarter.
-Pinnacle Financial Partners Inc. now owns 565,383 shares of the iPhone maker’s stock valued at $65,478,000 after buying an additional 413,385 shares during the period.
+A number of institutional investors have recently added to or reduced their stakes in AAPL.
+Lountzis Asset Management LLC grew its holdings in Apple by 300.0% in the 3rd quarter.
+Lountzis Asset Management LLC now owns 284 shares of the iPhone maker’s stock valued at $33,000 after buying an additional 213 shares during the period.
+Fure Financial Corp purchased a new position in shares of Apple in the 3rd quarter worth $37,000.
+Ruggie Capital Group acquired a new stake in Apple during the third quarter worth about $41,000.
+Pacific Financial Group Inc. acquired a new stake in Apple during the 3rd quarter worth approximately $46,000.
+Finally, GW&K Investment Management LLC grew its stake in Apple by 300.0% during the third quarter.
+GW&K Investment Management LLC now owns 400 shares of the iPhone maker’s stock worth $46,000 after buying an additional 300 shares during the period.
 Hedge funds and other institutional investors own 57.77% of the company’s stock.

 Apple Company Profile